 - Section 6 The best Miter Saws and Circular Saws.

 1.1 What is a Miter Saw?

 Miter saws are your go-to saws for angular cuts.
-This saw is famous for its high accuracy crosscutting, bevel, and combination cutting.
+This saw is famous for its high-accuracy crosscutting, angle, and combination cutting.
 In essence, the miter saw is your best choice for making cuts at angles other than 90 degrees.
-For more information about miter saw types, sizes, and how to buy, check this.

 Figure1: A Miter Saw

 Types of miter saws include the sliding miter saw, compound miter saw, compound sliding miter saw, and dual compound sliding miter saw.

 1.2 What Type of Cutting Can the Miter Saw?

 1. Crosscuts: this type of cut is mostly standard.
 You can make it by cutting through a plane of wood at an angle of 90 degrees.

 2. Miter cut: you can make this type of cut by creating a trim at the end of your work wood.
 A good example is at the edges and ends of your office or home door.

 3. Bevel cut: in making the bevel cut, you will cut the end of your wooden board across its thickness.
 You can easily find such cuts at the doorstep.